nerves-hub/nerves_hub_ca/README.md

 application should be run disconnected from the public internet and only interface with other trusted servers.

-# Configuration

-NervesHubCA requires that `cfssl` is installed.
-Learn more about installing `cfssl` at https://github.com/cloudflare/cfssl

-NervesHubCA will bring up a supervised instance of `cfssl` and attempt to start a `cowboy2` HTTPS web server.
-Starting the web server requires that the `cfssl` instance started with a ca certificate and a new certificate is generated.

 # Certificate Chain Structure
 ```
                    --------------